tamimdnan6240/Convolutional-Neural-Network/README.md

 ## VGG 19

 Applied VGG 19 to predict the class of cracks in EdmCrack 600.
 I categorizied all of the 600 cracks into Longitudinal, Alligator, Transverse and Delaminations .
-Then tuned the VGG19 with different hyperparameters tp predict the pavemenent distress types.
+Then tuned the VGG19 with different hyperparameters to predict the pavemenent distress types.

 Ref: Q. Mei, M. Gül, and M.R.
 Azim, Densely connected deep neural network considering connectivity of pixels for automatic crack detection.
 Automation in Construction, 2020.
 110: p.
 103018.